malikmateen917/tic-tac-game/README.md

 # tic-tac-game
-# this is vey expensive and simple
+# this game is vey expensive and simple
+# the game is very beautiful